Add Annual Vinca Flower to Gardens and Containers

-Need a free-flowering plant that tolerates heat and humidty?
+Need a free-flowering plant that tolerates heat and humidity?
 Annual vinca is a great option for your garden.

 Annual vinca is one of those plants that cause a lot of confusion regarding common names.
 Annual vinca is also known commonly as periwinkle or Madagascar periwinkle.
-Other flowers are also known by these names, though, and though they’re all related, each behaves differently.
+Other flowers are also known by these names.
+Though they’re all related, each behaves differently.

 Annual vinca’s botanical name is Catharanthus roseus.
-Annual vinca was once called Vinca rosea, but it’s been determined to be a different genus from true vincas like Vinca major and Vinca minor, both of which behave more like groundcover.
+Annual vinca was once called Vinca rosea, but it’s been determined to be a different genus from true vincas like Vinca major and Vinca minor, both of which behave more like a flowering ground cover.
 These two are also commonly known as periwinkles and can be invasive.

 Confused?
 That’s why knowing botanical names can be so helpful.